 These are where your teams should be focused when working under a product-led growth strategy.

-1. Marketing focus
+1. Marketing team goals

 - Product launch and positioning